jdart/Spex/README.md

 ### addTemplateVar

-Make a variable available in templates:
+The template management of Spex means setting a variable in your template doesn't mean it will be available globally.
+Rather than setting global variables use this function to make a variable available in templates:

 `$spex->addTemplateVar('homepage', $pages->get('/'));`